-In order for Dearborn to keep streets clean and maintain high neighborhood standards, the City will begin the new season of Public Service Days the week of April 6, 2015.
+In order for Dearborn to keep streets clean and maintain high neighborhood standards, the City has begun a new season of Public Service Days as of April 6, 2015.

 Parking rules will be enforced.
 Residents are required to keep parked vehicles off neighborhood streets 8 a.m. to 4 p.m. on their trash days, which are also Public Service Days.

 Tickets will be issued to cars parked on the street on a neighborhood’s trash day/Public Service Day.
 Tickets will also be issued to vehicles parked across sidewalks, on the easement or on lawns.
 Tickets are $15, but the fee is reduced to $7 if paid within three days.

 Also note that trash and recycling carts should not be in the road at any time.

 “Public Service Days allow us to sweep the streets curb to curb, and do other important maintenance work,” said Mayor John B. O’Reilly, Jr.